Beat City

-Beat City is a rhythm video game by THQ and Universomo for the Nintendo DS.
+Beat City is a 2010 rhythm video game developed by Universomo and published by THQ for the Nintendo DS.
 It was released on April 20, 2010, in North America, and in Europe on June 11, 2010.
-It was also the first and one of the only home video games to be developed by Universomo.
+It was the first and only video game to be developed for a handheld system by Universomo, who mostly worked on mobile games and was shuttered a month before the game's release.

 Production

 Production on the game took place in mid-to-late 2009 and early 2010.
 It was confirmed for a release in April 2010 on January 12, 2010.

 Plot

 The game stars a resident of Beat City who loves music named Synchronizer.
 He meets a purple alien whale named Groovy Whale who gives him the ability to control music and implants a giant speaker in his head.
 His hometown is being taken over by an evil music-hating organization called the Cacophony, led by failed opera singer Dame Isolde Minor.
 With the help of Groovy Whale and his love interest, a girl he meets later named Beatrice, he must bring life, color, and happiness back to the city and start a "rhythm revolution," while also helping Groovy Whale get back to his home planet.